Fast spectral separation method for kinetic equation with anisotropic non-stationary collision operator retaining micro-model fidelity: Training settings

 \section{Training settings}

-Several MD trajectories (in reduced units), with initial particle velocity following the uniform and the bi-Maxwellian distributions, are used as the training data to learn the collision kernel in Eq. \eqref{eq:CM2_sep}.
+Only $3$ MD trajectories (in reduced units), with initial particle velocity following the uniform and the bi-Maxwellian distributions, are used as the training data with number of particles $N=10^{6}$, to learn the collision kernel in Eq. \eqref{eq:CM2_sep}.
 We emphasize that the GMM and RM models (see Eq. \eqref{eq:GMM_RM_dist}) are excluded from the training set and will be only used for the validation presented in Sec. \ref{sec:numerical}.